echoyuan826/echoyuan826.github.io/README.md

-# echoyuan826.github.io
+# Wenlu Yuan's Website

-This is my personal website.
+This is Wenlu Yuan's personal website.

-Here I am.
+In this website, we will play with the data from twitter and develop a algorithm identify the users based on the tweets.

+Let's Go!